msalemor/gorgarm/README.md

 ## Requirements

-- create a service principal and export it to a file using the Azure CLI (this can be done from the Cloud Shell in the portal)
+- Create a service principal and export it to a file using the Azure CLI (this can be done from the Cloud Shell in the portal)
 ```
 az ad sp create-for-rbac --sdk-auth > azure.auth
 ```
-- set the AZURE_AUTH_LOCATION session variable to the sp file
+- Set the AZURE_AUTH_LOCATION session variable to the sp file
 ```
 SET AZURE_AUTH_LOCATION=c:\go\azure.auth
 ```